UKVI Translation Requirements 2026

 The core translation requirements remain unchanged in 2026.
 UKVI continues to require certified translations with statements of accuracy.
 The key change is the increased financial threshold for spouse visas to £29,000, affecting the volume of financial documents needing translation.

-The fundamental requirement — certified translation with statement of accuracy, no notarisation needed — remains the same as previous years.
+The fundamental UKVI rule — certified translation with statement of accuracy, no notarisation needed — sits exactly where it sat last year.

 Where can I find official UKVI guidance on translations?